polter-rnd/adwaita-compact-qt/README.md

 adwaita-compact-qt
 ==========

-A native style to bend Qt4 and Qt5 applications to look like they belong into GNOME Shell with [Adwaita Compact](https://github.com/polter-rnd/adwaita-compact) theme.[br]
+A native style to bend Qt4 and Qt5 applications to look like they belong into GNOME Shell with [Adwaita Compact](https://github.com/polter-rnd/adwaita-compact) theme.<br />
-Look how default [Adwaita](/screenshots/before.png) and [Adwaita Compact](/screenshots/after.png) differ.
+Look how default Adwaita and Adwaita Compact differ: [before](/screenshots/before.png) and [after](/screenshots/after.png) differ.

+## Widget examples

 ![Widgets](/screenshots/widgets.png)